October 15, 2024

 Once you’ve identified what makes your nonprofit unique, the next step is ensuring that uniqueness gets noticed.

-• Offering a lots of services
+• Offering lots of services

 • Nineteen United Way houses to provide services